geniza-ai/pyprycd/README.md

 # PyPRYCD
-This module provides a simple wrapper for working with the PRYCD APIs for real estate analysis.
+This module provides a simple unofficial wrapper for working with the PRYCD APIs for real estate analysis.

 ## Getting Started
 To install, simply execute the following command in the command line: